SAP-samples/hda-cross-pm-samples/README.md

 # HDA-CROSS-PM-SAMPLES

 ## Description
-Samples and Use cases by HD&A Cross PM Team for HD&A Products.
+Samples, Tutorials and Use cases by HD&A Cross PM Team for HD&A Products.
 This is an ongoing project.
 This is what is currently available:

 ### Tutorials:
 1. End-to-end scenarios for SAP Datasphere: In this tutorial series, you will learn some of the very important features of SAP Datasphere including: